 KARATE DŌ 空 手 古

 From Japanese 空 手, Karate (empty hand) is a traditional martial art that has its origins during the XVI century in the native martial arts techniques of the Ryū Kyū islands (today Okinawa) belonging to Japan.
-It’s characterised by the use of the fists “Te / To-de / Tuidi 唐手”, in addition to techniques from the native fighting or “Tegumi 手組”, being also influenced by some styles of Chinese martial arts.
+It’s characterized by the use of the fists “Te / To-de / Tuidi 唐手”, in addition to techniques from the native fighting or “Tegumi 手組”, and it is also influenced by some styles of Chinese martial arts.

 According to Okinawan culture, Karate builds a strong spirit of strength that never gives up under any circumstances.
-It is also a martial art that builds a person who loves peace and respects courtesy.
-According to one theory, it is said that Karate was born to protect himself from predators by using his body without weapons.
+It is also a martial art that cultivates a person who loves peace and respects courtesy.
+According to one theory, it is said that Karate was born to protect oneself from predators by using the body without weapons.

 一心流の女神